-2.9 Whilst poor mental health can affect anyone, there are particular groups that are at higher risk.
+Whilst poor mental health can affect anyone, there are particular groups that are at higher risk.
 These have been borne in mind when developing the action plan (see Section 4)

-- Vulnerable children and young people, particularly looked after children, children leaving care, young offenders, children with special educational needs, young carers, children whose parents/carers have mental health or substance misuse issues, children living with domestic abuse, children exposed to sexual violence or abuse, children experiencing bereavement or family breakdown - People who have been victims of domestic or sexual abuse - People with physical, sensory or learning disabilities - Those at high risk of suicide or self-harm - People who are unemployed or on low incomes - People from minority groups including black and minority ethnic groups and lesbian, gay, bisexual and transgender people - People who are homeless - People with problematic drug or alcohol use - Carers - Veterans - Older adults (over 65 years)
+- Vulnerable children and young people, particularly looked after children, children leaving care, young offenders, children with special educational needs, young carers, children whose parents/carers have mental health or substance misuse issues, children living with domestic abuse, children exposed to sexual violence or abuse, children experiencing bereavement or family breakdown, young people not in employment education or training. - People who have been victims of domestic or sexual abuse

+- People with physical, sensory or learning disabilities - Those at high risk of suicide or self-harm - People who are unemployed or on low incomes - People from minority groups including black and minority ethnic groups and lesbian, gay, bisexual and transgender people - People who are homeless - People with problematic drug and alcohol use and other addictions - Carers - Veterans - Older adults (over 65 years) - People who are employed below the skill set but not by choice.